tebeka/talks/conda-pyconil-2017/playbook.md

     $ /opt/bin/pip3 install pyodbc

 We need `sql.h`, we need a C compiler ...

-Even when we manage to build, we can install on another machine and find out we're missing system libraries and then install them with `apt`, `yum`, `pacman` - pick your own poison.
+Even when we manage to build, we can install on another machine and find out we're missing system libraries and then install them with `apt`, `yum`, `pacman` - pick your poison.

-To be fair, the `manylinux1` platform is a big help here.
+To be fair, the `manylinux1` pip platform is a big help here.
 But it uses CentOS 5 as the build system.
 So you're missing about 10 years of compiler advances, bug fixes ...

     $ conda install pyodbc